RCubed6/clubs.community/README.md

 2. Authentication system, so only Nueva students can access club info.
 3. Ways for club leaders to dynamically interact with members in the app, such as sending emails or a forum

-# Getting Started with Create React App
+# Getting Started with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `npm test`